-The numerically examination is presented for understanding the impact of the fundamental performance metric FAR on system parameters h of the proposed scheme.
-As shown in Figure 5, the analytical and simulation result are close.
-Notes that the logarithmic scale is used in the figure for the vertical axis.
+The numerical examination is presented to understand the impact of the fundamental performance metric FAR on system parameters h of the proposed scheme.
+As shown in Fig. 5, the analytical and simulation results are close.
+Note that the logarithmic scale is used in the figure for the vertical axis.
 In cases of IEEE 4-bus and 57-bus test systems, the difference percentage between the analysis and simulation is very small and near zero.
-However, as the number of bus increases (total number of active power flow measurement increases, too), the maximum difference percentage is about 8% in IEEE 2383-bus test system.
-More measurements can cause the larger variance when we try to calculate the covariance for computing R. From the figure, we also can observe that a larger h yields a smaller false alarm rate as expected.
+However, as the number of buses increases (the total number of active power flow measurement increases, too), the maximum difference percentage is about 8% in the IEEE 2383-bus test system.
+More measurements can cause the larger variance when we try to calculate the covariance for computing R. From the figure, we also can observe that a larger h yields a smaller FAR as expected.

-The analytical result of E[MDR] is demonstrated under 2 scenarios of the delay constraints, in which C = 7 and C = 18.
-The result is shown in Figure 6 that helps us study the impact of the missed detection ratio on h of the proposed scheme.
+The analytical result of E[MDR] is demonstrated under two scenarios of the delay constraints, in which C = 7 and C = 18.
+The result is shown in Fig. 6, which helps us study the impact of the missed detection ratio on h of the proposed scheme.
 The logarithmic scale is used in the figure for the vertical axis.
-From the figure, the larger constraint C results smaller expectation of missed detection ratio as expected.
+From the figure, the larger constraint C results to a smaller expectation of missed detection ratio as expected.
 In other words, the probability of detection rises if we allow to increase the cost of longer delay.
-We also compute the mean of expected missed detection ratio as the base line, in comparison with the analytical results for 4 different IEEE test systems.
-The trend of analysis follows the base line closely.
-However, as the number of active power flow measurement increases, the gap between them becomes obvious, especially, in case of IEEE 2383-bus test system, the maximum difference percentage is obtained around 10%.
-More measurements can cause the larger variance when we try to calculate the covariance for computing \mathbf{R} .
-In addition, the smaller h is, the better the expectation of missed detection ratio that corresponds to the result of expected false alarm rate in Figure 5 as the tradeoff.
+We also compute the mean of expected missed detection ratio as the baseline, in comparison with the analytical results for four different IEEE test systems.
+The trend of analysis follows the baseline closely.
+However, as the number of active power flow measurement increases, the gap between them becomes obvious, particularly, in case of the IEEE 2383-bus test system, the maximum difference percentage is obtained around 10%.
+More measurements can cause the larger variance when we try to calculate the covariance for computing R. In addition, the smaller h is, the better the expectation of missed detection ratio that corresponds to the result of expected FAR in Fig. 5 as the tradeoff.

-2) Detection with performance guarantee: From Figure 4-6, we demonstrate the performance metrics with different h.
+2) Detection With Performance Guarantee: From Figs. 4-6, we demonstrate the performance metrics with different h.
 It also helps us to configure the system parameter h for guaranteed performance under three fundamental metrics.
 For each different IEEE test system, we can select the proper configuration of h from the reasonable range to satisfy the desired performance constraints.
-For examples, the configuration of his set to 135 for IEEE 57-bus test system; the analytical model of the proposed scheme shows that the expectation of the false alarm rate of 0.001, the expectation of detection delay of 20, and the expectation of missed detection ratio of 0.00005 under the delay constraint C = 18.
-In addition, if we wish to have a certain level of detection probability, we can compute the numerical value of detection probability from Figure 4; with its corresponding h, we can explicitly determine the cost of detection delay from Figure 4 and the tradeoff for the false alarm rate from Figure 5.
-The above analysis can be extended to other IEEE power systems in a similar way.
+For example, the configuration of h is set to 135 for the IEEE 57-bus test system; the analytical model of the proposed scheme shows the expectation of the FAR of 0.001, the expectation of the detection delay of 20, and the expectation of the missed detection ratio of 0.00005 under the delay constraint C = 18.
+In addition, if we wish to have a certain level of detection probability, we can compute the numerical value of detection probability from Fig. 4; with its corresponding h, we can explicitly determine the cost of detection delay from Fig. 4 and the tradeoff for the FAR from Fig. 5.
+The aforementioned analysis can be extended to other IEEE power systems in a similar way.